 For the mushrooms:

-- Deglaze the onion pan.
+- Deglaze the onion pan with a splash of balsamic vinegar, broth, or wine--whatever you've got on hand.
 Melt the butter in the skillet and add the mushrooms.

 For the burgers: